 John I. Crowder, MD

-A graduate of Stanford Medical School, Dr. Crowder was Board Certified in Ophthalmology in 1964 and later that year began his ophthalmic career at Sansum Medical Clinic in Santa Barbara, California, specializing in cataract surgery, retinal surgery, oculoplastic surgery, glaucoma, and diseases of the eye.
+John Crowder, M.D., is a graduate of Stanford Medical School.
+He was Board Certified in Ophthalmology in 1964, and later that year began his ophthalmic career at Sansum Medical Clinic in Santa Barbara, California, specializing in cataract surgery, retinal surgery, oculoplastic surgery, glaucoma, and diseases of the eye.

 He served as past president of Santa Barbara Eye Society, and past board member of Sansum Medical Clinic.
 Previously, he completed two years in service as Chief of Ophthalmology and Captain in the U.S. Air Force.
 While an undergraduate at Stanford University he lettered in varsity track, and remains an active sailor.